Indonesian Fleet Command: Guided Democracy - foundation

-After many fruitful years, the Navy's growing fleet of Western naval assets, now battle tested in the twin campaigns of 1958-60 against both Permesta and the Revolutionary Government of the Republic of Indonesia, needed to adapt to the changing times.
+After many fruitful years, the Navy's growing fleet of Western naval assets, now battle tested in the twin campaigns of 1958–60 against both Permesta and the Revolutionary Government of the Republic of Indonesia, needed to adapt to the changing times.
 Sukarno's Guided Democracy program, began 1959, now set upon an era of massive reforms in the Armed Forces, the Navy included.

 Based on the Decree of the Chief of Staff of the Navy (Kasal) No. A.4/2/10 dated 14 September 1959, the organization of the Indonesian Navy National Fleet Command was established.
 On December 5, 1959, the Chief of Staff of the Indonesian Navy, Commodore R.E.
-Martadinata, was present in the ceremony formalizing the establishment of the Indonesian Fleet Command Command Organization.
+Martadinata, was present in the ceremony formalizing the establishment of the Indonesian Fleet Command and with it was the presentation of its Colour.
 The formation of the Fleet is a very important event in spurring the realization of a strong modern Indonesian Navy.
-Looking at the inauguration in 1959, as the momentum for modernizing the strength of the Navy that has been achieved and the strength of the Navy has fulfilled all the elements of strength as an Integrated Fleet Weapon System (SSAT) consisting of surface vessels, submarines, naval aircraft, landing forces of Marines and amphibious craft, and naval base elements.
+Looking at the inauguration in 1959, as the momentum for modernizing the strength of the Navy that has been achieved over the years and the strength of the Navy has fulfilled all the elements of strength as an Integrated Fleet Weapon System (SSAT) consisting of surface vessels, submarines, naval aircraft, landing forces of Marines and amphibious craft, and naval base elements stationed all over Indonesia.

 These elements, reinforced by a steady supply of Soviet and Warsaw Pact materiel to the Navy, enabled the National Fleet to engage as the main maritime element of Operation Trikora and the Indonesia-Malaysia confrontation in the 1960s.

 In 1961 the Military Sealift Command was created as a separate organization on the basis of the heavy landing and amphibious assets of the Fleet.